Global Beauty Rituals: Simple Skincare Lessons from Around the World

 These rituals usually follow three principles:

-- Simplicity — using fewer steps with more intention.
+• Simplicity — using fewer steps with more intention.

-- Consistency — daily small habits instead of long, intense routines.
+• Consistency — daily small habits instead of long, intense routines.

 Bringing these principles into your own routine can already transform how your skin feels and how you feel about taking care of yourself.

-Japan: The Gentle Practice of Layering
+Japan: The Art of Layering and Japanese Beauty

 Japan is known for minimalism, calm routines, and attention to detail.
 Japanese beauty traditions revolve around creating a quiet moment of care.